It’s one of Australia’s most popular destinations, and one look at all the best things to do in Byron Bay will have you keen as to visit!

 That’s exactly the case with Killen Falls.

-In a secluded location found about 20 minutes from the town, it’s like an oasis, definitely one of the best places you could ask for if you’re looking for a place to relax and have a little quiet time.
+In a secluded spot located about a 20 minute drive from the town, it feels like heaven if you’re looking for a place to relax and have a little quiet time.

 One of the more unique things you can find in Byron Bay, The Farm is in fact just that – a farm.